meglecz/mkCOInr/doc/content/tutorial.rst

 Customize database
 -------------------------------------------------

-In this section of the tutorial, I will start from the COInr database in each major step to illustrate
+In the first part of the tutorial, I will start from the COInr database in each major step to illustrate
     - :ref:`How to include custom sequences <add_custom_sequences_tutorial>`
-    - :ref:`How to select or eliminate sequences of a list of taxa <select_sequences_custom_tutorial>`
+    - :ref:`How to select or eliminate sequences of a list of taxa or a minimum resolution <select_sequences_custom_tutorial>`
-    - :ref:`How to select sequences with a minimum taxonomic resolution <select_sequences_custom_tutorial>`
     - :ref:`How to select a target region <select_region_custom_tutorial>`
     - :ref:`How to format a dataset to different database formats <format_db_custom_tutorial>`

-These step can be executed independently.
+Theses steps can be executed independently.

-The last example shows how to create a pipeline by combining thses setps.
+The last example shows how to ref:`create a pipeline <chained_custom_tutorial>` by combining different commands.

 The creation of the COInr database is explained in the :ref:`Create COInr from BOLD and NCBI section <create_coinr_tutorial>`.
 You can download this database from `Zenodo <https://doi.org/10.5281/zenodo.6555985>`_ and customize it to your needs.